 The Central Oregon health care community has a history of taking a comprehensive approach to solve problems.

 In 2007, Governor Kitzhaber traveled throughout Oregon discussing health care transformation.
 Central Oregon was selected as a test site for Medicaid payment reform.
-In 2009 the community decided to tackle one if it’s highest costing issues in health care: the emergency department.
-Through teamwork and a shared goal, local providers who might normally consider one another competitors were now recognizing the collective strength they could have if they partnered.
+In 2009 the community decided to tackle one if its most costly issues in health care: the emergency department.
+Through teamwork and a shared goal, local providers who might normally consider one another competitors began to recognize the collective strength they could have if they partnered.

-In 2011, Deschutes County Public Health Director Scott Johnson and Dr. Robin Henderson of St. Charles designed the Central Oregon Health Council model and submitted Senate Bill 204.
-The plan at that time included the creation of the Regional Health Assessment and Regional Health Improvement Plan (due every four years), as well as oversight of a global budget for Medicaid care spending, and a neutral party to create partnerships and foster trust between health care providers.
+In 2011, Deschutes County Public Health Director Scott Johnson and Dr. Robin Henderson of St. Charles designed the model for the Central Oregon Health Council and submitted Senate Bill 204 to the legislature.
+The plan at that time included the creation of the Regional Health Assessment and Regional Health Improvement Plan, to be carried out on a four-year cycle, as well as oversight of a global budget for Medicaid care spending and a neutral party to create partnerships and foster trust among health care providers.

 Each organization involved sees the bigger picture beyond their individual efforts.
-Central Oregon also looks for opportunities to experiment and create transformation, and has developed unique structures and legislation to allow these ideas to take place.
+Central Oregon also looks for opportunities to experiment and create transformation and has developed unique structures and legislation to allow these ideas to take root.